couchbaselabs/couchbase-lite-tests/README.md

 You will need more than one terminal window.

-In the first, from the `docker` folder, start the environment:
+In the first, from the `environment` folder, start the environment:

 'docker compose up'